 Fear is a derailer.
 Rather than building on the collective strengths of individuals by fostering collaboration, it explodes, divides and destroys.
 In the David Hawkins’ book ‘Power vs. Force: The Hidden Determinants of Behaviour‘, the author outlines the levels of human consciousness on an exponential scale of 0 to 1000.
 Fear calibrates at a very low level of ‘100’.
 It is a level of weakness.
 Fear is below ‘200’, the point where energy transitions from a negative to a positive force.

 The challenge is to learn how to best move beyond fear, regardless of our position.
 If we are leading change, we are responsible for holding space to grow and boundaries to protect.
 We are responsible for creating a safe environment where people are not triggered with ‘fear’ and other distressing emotions.
 If we belong to the community, we have an opportunity to become more self-aware to notice and neutralize our reactions.

 We are in a time of intense change and disruption.
 Fear resonates with people because our environment does not feel safe and the boundaries that protect are no longer clear.
 We are triggered to react.
 We have an opportunity to notice and neutralize these reactions using Logosynthesis® as a guided change method to support the work.

+The shift happens when we learn to resolve the perceptions that trigger our reactions.
+When we are able to act rather than react.
 By learning how to identify, isolate and neutralize the triggers, we can remain calm and focused in the face of fear.
 In this manner, we can better embrace challenges to lead change for both health AND productivity.